Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Early in 1942, the escort services in the North Atlantic were reorganized.
 The Americans had plenty enough to take care of closer to home (Operation Paukenschlag) and a great deal of the protection for Trans-Atlantic convoys was left to Canadian and European navy vessels.
 Instead of switching escorts half way, it was now decided to have the original group escort the convoy through the entire voyage.
 Londonderry and St. John's became the new terminal points (instead of Reykjavik as before).
 The first eastbound convoy under this system was SC 67, which departed Halifax on Jan.
 30-1942, arriving Liverpool on Febr.
 15.

 In the evening of Febr.
-10-1942, she was hit by a torpedo on the port side near No. 2 hatch, causing her to list heavily to port, position 56 09N 31 09W* (this position according to a report presented at the maritime hearings).
+10-1942, she was hit by a torpedo on the port side near No. 2 hatch, causing her to list heavily to port, position 56 09N 31 09W* (this position is according to a report presented at the maritime hearings).
 The captain, who was on the bridge with the 3rd mate was knocked unconscious by the cement slabs falling down on the port side.
 3 men jumped overboard with a raft, while the remaining crew launched both lifeboats.
-They were picked up by the corvette HMCS Dauphin about an hour after the attack, and the captain was immediately given medical treatment.
+They were picked up by one of the escorts, the corvette HMCS Dauphin about an hour after the attack, and the captain was immediately given medical treatment.
 The corvette also found the 3 on the raft.
 "Nortraships flåte" says Heina sank in 3 hours, while the above mentioned report indicates she was seen sinking by the bow at around 23:00, about an hour after the intitial attack.

 The captain was taken to a hospital in Londonderry upon landing there on Febr.
 13; the survivors left Londonderry for Glasgow on Febr.
 14, where the maritime hearings were held on Febr.
 21-1942 with the captain, the 3rd mate and the 1st engineer appearing.